 Enrollment in MHCC

 Above all, our faculty and staff here at Montes HealthCare College are dedicated to helping you achieve your full potential.
 You don’t need any prior education, preparation, or training past a High School Diploma or GED to enroll.
 If you meet the criteria below, you may be accepted upon meeting all admission requirements and submitting all documents in a timely manner.
+Please pay close attention to the medical requirements listed below, including proof of vaccination.

 Enrollment and Admissions Process